 21.1.
-Policy The name on a Parish or School bank account shall be the same as the name on file with the Internal Revenue Service that matches the Federal Employer Identification Number (FEIN).
-"The Roman Catholic Bishop of San Jose, a Corporation Sole" shall appear in the name as secondary to the name on file with the Internal Revenue Service.
+Policy The name on a Parish or School bank account shall be "The Roman Catholic Bishop of San Jose," with the parish or school name - as it appears in the Kenedy Official Catholic Directory - coappearing on line 1 as the dba ("doing business as") name, or by itself on the second line.

+For purpose of this section, "bank account" is equivalent to all checking, savings, and investment accounts.

-21.2.
-Policy The address of the Parish and School bank accounts shall be the physical address listed in the Kenedy Official Catholic Directory.
-The diocese suggests the Pastor/Minister of Parish Life, Principal, or appropriate delegate review all bank account statements.
+- 21.2.
+Policy The address of the Parish and School bank accounts shall be equivalent to the physical address listed in the Kenedy Official Catholic Directory.
+The Diocese suggests the Pastor/Minister of Parish Life, Principal, or appropriate delegate review all bank account statements. - 21.3.

-21.3.
 Policy The Diocesan Deposit and Loan System holds savings for Parishes, Schools, and related agencies.
-No Parish, School or related agency is permitted to deposit excess funds at financial institutions other than the Diocesan Deposit and Loan System or Diocesan Investment Pool.

-21.4.
-Policy The interest rates on savings deposits with the Diocesan Deposit and Loan System shall be published by the Diocesan CFO whenever changed and at the start of the fiscal year.
+No Parish, School or related agency is permitted to deposit excess funds at financial institutions other than the Diocesan Deposit and Loan System or Diocesan Investment Pool. - 21.4.
+Policy The interest rates on savings deposits with the Diocesan Deposit and Loan System shall be published by the Diocesan CFO whenever changed and at the start of the fiscal year. - 21.5.

-21.5.
 Policy All deposits made with the Diocesan Deposit and Loan System earn interest on a daily basis.
-Earned interest is posted to the deposit account on a monthly basis.

-21.6.
-Policy All deposits made with the Diocesan Deposit and Loan System, and all interest earned thereon, are available for withdrawal at any time upon request of the Pastor/Minister of Parish Life, Principal or Administrator of the Parish or Parish School.

-21.7.
-Policy Parishes and schools are authorized to open checking accounts at banks approved by the Diocese to pay for operations.
+Earned interest is posted to the deposit account on a monthly basis. - 21.6.
+Policy All deposits made with the Diocesan Deposit and Loan System, and all interest earned thereon, are available for withdrawal at any time upon request of the Pastor/Minister of Parish Life, Principal or Administrator of the Parish or Parish School. - 21.7.
+Policy Parishes and schools are authorized to open checking accounts at only FDIC or NCUA insured institutions.
 Excess funds must be deposited with the Diocesan Deposit and Loan System.
-Excess funds are defined as all amounts in excess of the amount needed for 60 days of operations.
+Excess funds are defined as all amounts, regardless of restriction, held locally at the site that exceed the amount needed for 60 days of operational expense. - 21.8.

-21.8.
 Policy Only the Pastor/Minister of Parish Life, administrator, associate pastor, or an appropriate delegate of the Pastor or administrator is to be authorized to sign on Parish checking accounts.
-The Pastor/Minister of Parish Life must be a signer on all Parish checking accounts.
+The Pastor/Minister of Parish Life must be a signer on all Parish checking accounts. - 21.9.

-21.9.
 Policy Only the Pastor/Minister of Parish Life, Principal, associate pastor, or an appropriate local site delegate of the Pastor or administrator is to be authorized to sign on School checking accounts.
 The Pastor/Minister of Parish Life must be a signer on all School checking accounts.